 One possibility was that a hydraulic failure robbed them of their ability to manipulate the controls.
 But while hydraulic fluid was seen spewing from the wing, the flight was too short for any of the hydraulic systems to have suffered an appreciable loss of pressure due to this leakage.
 Indeed, all the flight controls were working right up until impact.
 As it turned out, the reason why the pilots couldn’t regain control of their stricken plane didn’t have to do with the hydraulics, but with the design of the DC-10’s electrical system.

 Like all airliners, the DC-10’s engines generate electricity to supply the aircraft’s electrical system.
 When an engine fails, so does its generator, and the associated A.C. generator bus will lose power.
-If such a failure is detected, another electrical bus called the A.C. tie bus will activate to “tie” the failed A.C. generator bus to one of the other generators, restoring power to systems which rely on the failed generator.
+If such a failure is detected, a device called the A.C. tie bus will activate to “tie” the failed A.C. generator bus to one of the other generators, restoring power to systems which rely on the failed generator.
 But if a fault is detected with the A.C. generator bus itself, a circuit called the bus tie relay will open instead, isolating the failed bus from the A.C. tie bus and preventing an electrical malfunction from spreading to the rest of the system.
 This was what occurred on flight 191.
 As the engine broke away from the wing, numerous wires were severed, creating transient short circuits which tripped the bus tie relay and isolated the number one A.C. generator bus.
 This bus powered a number of aircraft systems, including the cockpit voice recorder (explaining why the recording stopped at the moment of the failure), as well as all the captain’s instruments, the slat position computer, and the captain’s stick shaker stall warning.

 The failure of these systems directly led to the pilots’ inability to recover control.
 Because of the failure of the slat position computer, the slat position indicators in the cockpit went blank, and the slat disagree warning, which would have informed the pilots that some of the slats had retracted, never went off.
 Therefore, the pilots could not possibly have known that they had a slat asymmetry problem.
 As far as they knew, all the slats were still extended.